Oday Dabbagh

 Oday Ibrahim Mohammad Dabbagh (عدي الدباغ; born 3 December 1998) is a Palestinian professional footballer who plays as a forward for Egyptian Premier League club Zamalek and the Palestine national team.

 Dabbagh won the top scorer award in the 2020–21 Kuwaiti Premier League with Al-Arabi.
-With a tally of 16 goals, Al-Dabbagh stands as the all-time leading scorer in the history of the national team.
+With a tally of 18 goals, Al-Dabbagh stands as the all-time leading scorer in the history of the national team.

 Club career

 Hilal Al-Quds

-Dabbagh made his professional debut at the age of 16 for Hilal Al Quds in the 2016–17 season.
-He scored his first professional goal on 26 December 2015.
+Dabbagh made his professional debut at the age of 16 for Hilal Al Quds in the 2015–16 season.
+He scored his first professional goal on 26 December 2015 during the 2–1 victory against Shabab Al-Khader.

 He scored two more goals that season, narrowly helping Hilal Al-Quds avoid relegation.
 The following season saw Hilal Al-Quds increase their goalscoring tally with 9, 12 and 16 goals respectively as Hilal Al-Quds won the West Bank Premier League for the third time in a row.
 He won the WBPL Golden Boot Award for scoring 16 goals in the 2018–19 season.
 On 6 May 2019, Dabbagh became Palestine's all-time top scorer in the AFC Cup with a double goal against Lebanon's Nejmeh.